primordium-enterprise/primordium-subgraph/README.md

-# primordium-dao-subgraph
+# primordium-subgraph
-Subgraph for the PrimordiumDAO smart contracts.
+Subgraph for the Primordium business enterprise smart contracts.

 ## Setup
 This project uses pnpm for managing packages.